-However, lower proportions of respondent were aware of conservation issues and so advocated that engaging the population in conservation should be the best option.
-This, according to them should be through aggressive education and sensitization campaigns.
-Taking note, care and addressing possible conflict that can arise due to crop raiding is a crucial conservation issue (Hockings and Humle 2009); hence, the farmers in the study area suggested that park authority should endeavor to compensate the victims of wildlife crop raiding.
+However, lower proportions of respondents were aware of conservation issues and so advocated that engaging the population in conservation should be the best option.
+This, according to them, should be through aggressive education and sensitization campaigns.
+Taking note, care and addressing possible conflicts that can arise due to crop raiding is a crucial conservation issue (Hockings and Humle 2009); hence, the farmers in the study area suggested that the park authority should endeavour to compensate the victims of wildlife crop raiding.
 Farmers suggested that park authority should endeavor to compensate victims of wildlife crop raiding.
-This is agreed with Wagner et al. (1997) that a significant benefit attributed to compensation programs is that they may increase tolerance of wildlife and promote more positive attitudes and support for conservation among people who live closest to endangered and dangerous animals
+This agrees to Wagner et al. (1997) that a significant benefit attributed to compensation programs is that they may increase tolerance of wildlife and promote more positive attitudes and support for conservation among people who live closest to endangered and dangerous animals

 Control techniques may become successful if the risk to animals of crop raiding is increased to outweigh its benefits.
 Therefore, techniques need to be developed that artificially enhance the perceptions of risk by reducing the accessibility or palatability of crops (Lee & Priston 2005; Strum 2010).
-Moreover, because crop raiders save foraging time they are able to ‘sit and wait’ for opportunities to raid.
-Control techniques therefore need to use up much of the raiders’ time (Strum 2010).
-To be effective mitigation must also meet the following criteria.
-First and foremost, the value of the resource to be protected, in this case the crops, must exceed the cost of a deterrent (Kaplan 2013).
+Moreover, because crop raiders save foraging time, they to ‘sit and wait’ for opportunities to raid.
+Control techniques, therefore, need to use up much of the raiders’ time (Strum 2010).
+To be effective, mitigation must also meet the following criteria.
+First and foremost, the value of the resource to be protected, in this case, the crops, must exceed the cost of a deterrent (Kaplan 2013).
 Secondly, any strategy must be appropriate to the site concerned and acceptable to those living there (Hill 2000).
 Lastly, the technique must meet the needs of both the people and the wildlife involved to make conservation of wildlife a reality

 Conclusion

 The increase in crop raiding by wildlife has increased the incidence of human wildlife conflicts in communities located in and at the buffer zone of the Kimbi-Fungom National Park with 100% of the surveyed households confirming the incidence of crop damage by wild animals..
-Since agriculture is the vital part of community’s livelihood, Human wildlife conflict is inevitable in future which calls for wildlife managers, researchers and policymakers to join hands to devise an effective conservation management strategy that fulfills the needs of both wildlife and communities.
-Thus, if people and wildlife must coexist outside of protected areas, then ways must be found to resolve conflict.
+Since agriculture is the vital part of the community’s livelihood, human-wildlife conflict is inevitable in future, which calls for wildlife managers, researchers and policymakers to join hands to devise an effective conservation management strategy that fulfils the needs of both wildlife and communities.
+Thus, if people and wildlife must coexist outside of protected areas, then ways must be found to resolve the conflict.
 Identifying successful methods will provide major enhancements to conflict resolution and wildlife conservation in general.
 Current threats to wildlife stemming from farmland conflict require strategies to manage and contain them if wildlife populations are to persist.
-Conflict resolution is also important in reducing the vulnerability of people that come into conflict with wildlife, by reducing the magnitude of wildlife damage sustained.
-If problems are allowed to persist, losses will only get worse and difficulties in management magnified.
+Conflict resolution is also important in reducing the vulnerability of people who come into conflict with wildlife, by reducing the magnitude of wildlife damage sustained.
+If problems are allowed to persist, losses will only get worse, and difficulties in management will be magnified.
 Furthermore, providing solutions helps encourage positive attitudes towards wildlife so that peaceful people-wildlife coexistence can be maintained.
 Hence, the various stakeholders, wildlife conservationists and the State government wildlife management authorities have a crucial role to play in joining the local farmers in mitigating the unnecessary killing of wildlife in farmers.
-This strategy would as well ensure sustainable agricultural growth for the local farmers in and around the park
+This strategy would also ensure sustainable agricultural growth for the local farmers in and around the park

 References